-After many years as a recording entity, Heretic sounded like a band who had endured numerous shuffles.
-Consumer tastes were rapidly evolving in a world where the internet played a massive role in forming opinions.
+After many years as a recording entity, Heretic sounded like a band that had endured numerous shuffles.
+Consumer tastes rapidly evolved in a world where the internet played a massive role in forming opinions.

-Heretic’s bone dry production detracts from some of the most memorable riffs that Azagthoth ever recorded.
-Album cut’s “Cleansed in Pestilence (Blade of Elohim),” “Beneath the Hollow”, and “God of Our Divinity” are career-best riffs and arrangements.
+Heretic’s bone-direction detracts from some of the most memorable riffs Azagthothrded.
+Album cuts “Cleansed in Pestilence (Blade of Elohim),” “Beneath the Hollow”, and “God of Our Divinity” are career-best riffs and arrangements.

 I recall reading an interview with Tucker soon after the album was released.
-It was around this time that he left the band until his return in 2017.
+Around this time, he left the band until his return in 2017.
 I cannot find the interview to quote directly; however, I remember that Tucker was none too pleased with the album’s production and the sound of his bass, which rivals the inaudible bass sound on Metallica’s 1988 offering …And Justice For All.

 I can’t help but feel some empathy for Tucker.
 He is credited with the album’s lyrics and can certainly play the bass guitar, yet he sounds like a passenger on most of Heretic.
-It was around this time that Azagthoth engaged in the modern-day equivalent of radio silence.
+Around this time, Azagthoth engaged in the modern-day equivalent of radio silence.

 His fidgety appearance on MTV’s Headbanger’s Ball to support the release of Heretic may have hinted that he was better suited to using the guitar as his only public’ voice.’
 I am only speculating here, as when he does speak, he has many profound words to share, so it’s a shame that we haven’t heard from him in the easily accessible public domain for many years.

 Post-2010, smartphones and social media are part of everyday life, and Azagthoth would make some profound decisions regarding the musical direction of Morbid Angel.